Sarthak07/ZEBOV-2013-WAfrica-data/README.md

 This data has been extracted from various sources to facilitate compartmental modeling efforts.
 The dataset is designed for simplicity of access.

+## The Setup

+The main flatfile is kept in a large OpenOffice Spreadsheet.
+The summary and Sierra Leone country file are extracted with R. For sample R code to select a given region see the doSummary file.

+## Disclaimer

+Obvious errors are obvious.
+This data is prone to off-by-one errors on the date, because results for a given day are often from the day before.
+Data gleaned from the preliminary NEJM article were literally picked from charts.

 ## Field Definitions